Steel Building Buyers Guide

 With nearly a decade in the steel building business, Buck Steel has accumulated a tremendous amount of experience serving a wide variety of customers in planning, designing, and erecting their steel building projects.
-This guide is an attempt, by us, to share some of our steel building industry experience with you in an effort to ensure that you don't fall victim to some of the errors we have witnessed others make over the years.
+This steel building buyers guide is an attempt, by us, to share some or our steel building industry experience with you in an effort to ensure that you don't fall victim to some of the errors we have witnessed others make over the years.
 Irrespective of whom you choose for your steel building supplier, we want your project to be a successful and these tips on buying metal buildings will help get your project off on the right foot.

 Building Permits & Home Owners Associations

 Check with your local building and zoning department to determine if you are allowed to put a steel building on your property.
 Some municipalities have restrictions on the use of steel buildings and some require the use of stucco, brick, or other exterior finish on one or more sides of the structure.
 Before making a purchase decision, visit them again with a copy of the building specifications from the company you want to do business with in hand.
 Present the information to the building authority to get a preliminary verbal approval before proceeding.

 Additionally, check with your HOA as it might have its own restrictions on the use of a steel building on your property.
 You do not want to be in a position where you have signed a Sales Contract and placed a deposit on your backyard shop, only to find out that your HOA is going to prevent you from erecting your project.

 Comparing Quotes – More Difficult Than You Might Think!

 Discard any quotes provided to you by any steel building company telling you it's a "one - day special offer" or "cancelled order".
 Steel building companies that use the “cancelled order” story are often the least reputable in the business and simply telemarketing firms.